-Guiding Consumers through Lemons and Peaches: A Dynamic Model of Search over Multiple Characteristics
+Guiding Consumers through Lemons and Peaches: An Analysis of the Eﬀects of Search Design Activities

 Keywords: consumer search, information design, correlated attributes, knowledge gradient